MicrosoftDocs/well-architected/well-architected/oracle-iaas/optimize-business-continuity-disaster-recovery.md

 Data Guard has three modes of data replication: maximum protection, maximum availability, and maximum performance.
 Each replication mode offers a different combination of log transport modes and different transactional guarantees for the application on the secondary database.

-Depending on your strategy, such as a zero-latency or zero data-loss strategy, you can choose a synchronous or asynchronous configuration.
+Depending on your strategy, such as a zero-latency or zero data-loss strategy, you can choose a synchronous or an asynchronous configuration.
 You can also implement fast-start failover, depending on your maximum downtime requirements.
 Reference architectures are available that provide a recovery in less than one minute or less than five minutes, and up to four hours.
-Data Guard is included in the Enterprise Edition of Oracle Database
+The Enterprise Edition of Oracle Database includes Data Guard.

 [Oracle GoldenGate](/azure/virtual-machines/workloads/oracle/configure-oracle-golden-gate) is another tool that you can use to replicate data between two databases and enable multi-primary scenarios.
 You must purchase GoldenGate separately.